azakhiyah/bookinglocker/README.md

 BookingLocker
 BookingLocker is a simple backend application that allows users to register, book lockers, and access lockers using passwords.
+Follow this step to run project :
+- clone repo
+- setup file runDB.bat base on your environment
+- run command : mvn spring-boot : run
+- Import file BookingLocker postman_collection into your postman
+- enjoy

 Below are the working scenarios:

 1. User Registration
 Endpoint: POST /api/users/register